A kidney transplant is the transfer of a healthy kidney from one person into the body of a person who has little or no kidney function.

 - the transplant has a relatively good chance of success

-- the person is willing to comply with the recommended treatments required after the transplant – such as taking immunosuppressant medication and attending regular follow-up appointments
+- the person is able to comply with the recommended treatments required after the transplant – such as taking immunosuppressant medicine and attending regular follow-up appointments

 Reasons why it may not be safe or effective to perform a transplant include having an ongoing infection (this will need to be treated first), severe heart disease, cancer that has spread to several places in your body, or AIDS.

-Unlike many other types of organ donation, it's possible to donate a kidney while you're alive because you only need one kidney to survive.
+Unlike many other types of organ donation, it's possible to donate a kidney while you're alive because you only need 1 kidney to survive.
 This is known as a living donation.

-People who want to be considered as a kidney donor are tested very carefully to ensure they are a suitable donor and are fit for the operation needed to remove a kidney.
+People who want to be considered as a kidney donor are carefully tested to ensure they are a suitable donor and are fit for the operation needed to remove a kidney.

 Ideally, living donations will come from a close relative because they are more likely to share the same tissue type and blood group as the recipient, which reduces the risk of the body rejecting the kidney.

 Kidney donations are also possible from people who have recently died.
 This is known as deceased kidney donation.
 However, this type of kidney donation has a slightly lower chance of long-term success.